Product Serialisation: A Practical Guide for Manufacturers

 Production Line Integration in Practice

-The question we hear most from operations teams is not "should we serialise?" but "how do we fit this into an existing line without stopping production?"
+The question most operations teams ask is not "should we serialise?" but "how do we fit this into an existing line without stopping production?"
+The answer for most manufacturers is pragmatic: start with offline print-and-apply if inline integration is complex, get the data model right from day one, and migrate to inline over time.

 Frequently Asked Questions